ART 101. Engaging with Art. (1.5 h)

 ART 198.
 Study Abroad - Art History.
 (3 h)

 Courses in the history of art associated with Wake Forest study abroad programs.
 Elective credit only.
+May be repeated for credit.

 ART 199.
 International Studies in Art.
 (1-4 h)

 Offered by art department faculty in locations outside of the United States, on specific topics in art history or studio art.
 (D only if taken for 3h or 4h).
-May be repeated when content differs.
+May be repated when content differs.

 ART 203.
 Islamic Art and Architecture.
 (3 h)